UGerhards/rsyslog/doc/source/reference/parameters/mmsequence-mode.rst

 .. summary-start

-Selects the sequence generation mode: random numbers, per-action counter, or shared counter.
+Selects the mode: random numbers, per-action counter, or shared counter.

 .. summary-end

 This parameter applies to :doc:`../../configuration/modules/mmsequence`.

 :Name: mode
-:Scope: module
+:Scope: action
 :Type: string
-:Default: module=instance
+:Default: instance
 :Required?: no
 :Introduced: 7.5.6

 Description
 -----------
 Specifies mode of the action.
-In ``random`` mode, the module generates uniformly distributed integer numbers in a range defined by ``from`` and ``to``.
+In ``random`` mode, the module generates uniformly distributed integers within the range defined by ``from`` and ``to``.

-In ``instance`` mode, which is default, the action produces a counter in range [``from``, ``to``).
-This counter is specific to this action instance.
+In ``instance`` mode, which is the default, the action produces a counter in the range [``from``, ``to``).
+This counter is specific to the action.
 In ``key`` mode, the counter can be shared between multiple instances.
-This counter is identified by a name, which is defined with ``key`` parameter.
+The counter is identified by a name defined with the ``key`` parameter.

-Module usage
+Action usage
 ------------
-.. _param-mmsequence-module-mode:
+.. _param-mmsequence-action-mode:
-.. _mmsequence.parameter.module.mode-usage:
+.. _mmsequence.parameter.action.mode-usage:

 .. code-block:: rsyslog